Argentina stocks end higher in last-minute surge

 "The gains were supported by shares linked to the options contracts, like Grupo Financiero Galicia, Pampa Holding and Molinos," Paccione said.

-Grupo Financiero Galicia GFG.BA closed 0.45 percent higher at 2.25 pesos a share, while shares in energy group Pampa Holding (PAM.BA: Cotización) ended flat at 2.58 pesos.
+Grupo Financiero Galicia GFG.BA closed 0.45 percent higher at 2.25 pesos a share, while shares in energy group Pampa Holding (PAM.BA) ended flat at 2.58 pesos.

-Food company Molinos MOL.BA jumped 8.8 percent to 11.1 pesos after the company bought 83.3 percent of rival Grupo Estrella QUE.BA.
+Food company Molinos (MOL.BA) jumped 8.8 percent to 11.1 pesos after the company bought 83.3 percent of rival Grupo Estrella QUE.BA.

 Broad market volume moderate at 91.8 million pesos ($29 million).
 Among active issues, 28 advanced, 26 declined and 23 closed flat.